 What are the main differences?

 The ease of use, the learning curve in both coding or managing such websites, along with the varying cost of these two, aren’t the only differences between Magento and WooCommerce.
 They are both immensely flexible and offer powerful marketing and search engine optimization tools, but there are also some other factors, most important of which are the community-written plugins available for both platforms.

 Magento plugins are usually much more expensive to both buy and maintain, and there are much more plugins for WooCommerce available, many of which are available for free.
 The ability to customize your website is however in favor of Magento, as most additions you might want to include are all available there in the standard package.
 Some of them can be handled by the plugins, but for WooCommerce, these plugins are much more often needed.

 Magento also seems to be more secure, but most of the WooCommerce security flaws that were found so far stemmed from WordPress (and have been quickly amended by the community).
-Both platforms are reasonably safe, but the title of the safer one (based on their past) still goes to Magento.
+Both platforms are reasonably safe, but the title of the safer one (basing only on their past – both solutions are fairly secure) still goes to Magento.